•

 Some Coonies have striking bicolor or calico markings, while others sport the signature tabby "M" on their forehead.

 Want to see all the possibilities?
-Check out our full guide to Maine Coon colors and patterns!
+Check out our full guide to Maine Coon colors!

 A coonie’s fur doesn’t stay the same forever - it transforms throughout their life.